For Physicians8 min read

 • Flights or mileage — to and from the assignment

-• Housing — furnished housing or a stipend near the facility
+• Housing — furnished accommodation near the facility

 • Rental car — if needed for the location